sergiooncode/conversational-agent/README.md

 coordinated so the right agent is used to give an answer even if the handoffs feature is used.
 That's the reason why a multi-agent controller was added towards the end of the development although it needs more testing.

-- Regarding the context and memory of the agents the whole conversation history up to that point is currently passed as input to the agent that runs to generate an answer.
+- Regarding the context and memory of the agents, the whole conversation history up to the point when the service gets a new message from the user is currently passed as input to the agent that runs to generate an answer.
 That conversation history is formatted in a structured way like `User: <message>` or `Assistant: <message>`.
 In the prompts for the 3 agents is indicated that the conversation history is part of the input they receive so the agent can rely on it.